andyly25/FullStack/t5_CS_fundamentals/Terminologies/README.md

 - **Object**
     - software bundle of state and behavior
+    - in pure OOP terms, an object is an instance of a class
     - models real world objects found in real life
         - e.g. dog: state (name, breed, color), behavior(barking, fetch)
     - object stores its states in fields (variables)